waleedrizwan/secscraper/README.md

 # About
-Scrapes Form 4 data from the SEC site.
-Creates an Excel file containing summarized data for easy viewing.
+Scrapes Form 4 data from the SEC site and creates an Excel file with the data for easy viewing.

 Run time varies with total # of companies and # of folders.

 Takes approx 4 minutes to run given current company list.